Wilson Cary Nicholas: Politician

 Meanwhile, Albemarle County voters elected (and re-elected) Nicholas as one of their two members of the Virginia House of Delegates several times, and he served in that part-time position from 1784 to 1785 and again from 1788 to 1789.

 Both he and his brother George (who served several times when W.C.
 Nicholas did not run) represented Albemarle County in the ratifying convention of 1788.
 They favored the adoption of the federal Constitution.
 During the convention's debates, on June 6, 1788, Wilson Cary Nicholas countered Patrick Henry's objection that correcting defects in the new national Constitution by way of the Article V convention would be challenging.
 Nicholas said, "The conventions which shall be so called will have their deliberations confined to a few points; no local interest to divert their attention; nothing but the necessary alterations.
 They will have many advantages over the last Convention.
 No experiments to devise; the general and fundamental regulations being already laid down."
 The Convention ultimately voted to ratify the federal Constitution, despite the opposition of most other representatives of Piedmont counties.
 The Nicholas family (and that of relative Edward Carter of Blenheim) remained Federalists for years, despite the popularity within the county of Thomas Jefferson.

 From 1794 to 1800, Nicholas again won election and several times on re-election as one of Albemarle County's two representatives in the House of Delegates.

 Fellow legislators elected Nicholas as a Democratic-Republican to the U.S. Senate to fill the vacancy caused by the death of Henry Tazewell.
 Nicholas served as one of Virginia's senators from December 5, 1799, until May 22, 1804, when he resigned to become a port collector of Norfolk 1804–1807.

 Nicholas re-entered the public arena and won election to the U.S. House of Representatives in the Tenth and Eleventh Congresses.
 He served from March 4, 1807, until his resignation on November 27, 1809.
 He was elected Governor of Virginia in 1814 and served until 1816, when he retired from office, as the state constitution forbade second terms.

 Bank of the United States

 Nicholas became president of the Richmond branch of the Second Bank of the United States, charted by fellow Virginian and President James Madison in 1816, after Nicholas' daughter Jane married Thomas Jefferson Randolph, eldest and favorite grandson of Nicholas' longtime neighbor and friend, Thomas Jefferson.
-The bank made several loans to the former president, beset with high expenses from constant visitors to Monticello.
+The bank made several loans to the former president, who was beset with high expenses.
 However, Nicholas also speculated in western lands, which put him in serious debt during the Panic of 1819.
 Jefferson had endorsed two of Nicholas's notes for $10,000 each, believing that Nicholas' plantations were worth more than $350,000.
 However, after Nicholas' death, his lands were worth only a third of that amount, and the estate was insolvent, which indebtedness considerably worsened Jefferson's financial situation, as described below.